Affidavit of Corroborating Witness in Florida

 must also have been a Florida resident for a minimum of six months prior to the petition for divorce having been submitted to the court.
 This is really quite a basic and logical requirement.
 Under oath, the affiant must swear, “I know of my own personal knowledge that this person has resided in the State of Florida for at least 6 months immediately prior to the date of filing of the petition.”

-If you need clarification, call a Florida family law attorney for more information, or consult with the local Clerk of Court in your county to receive the clarity you need to proceed forward with confidence.
+If you need clarification, call an Orlando Divorce Attorney, or a Florida family law attorney for more information, or consult with the local Clerk of Court in your county to receive the clarity you need to proceed forward with confidence.